 Mega Man: The Wily Wars (Rockman Mega World in Japanese) is a Sega Mega Drive exclusive title released in Europe and Japan.

 Basically serving as the Mega Man equivalent of Super Mario All-Stars, The Wily Wars contains 16-bit upgrades of Mega Man, Mega Man 2, and Mega Man 3.
 These remakes feature almost completely overhauled sprite work, remixed music, and a new save feature while staying as faithful to the design of the originals as possible.
-In addition, beating all three games unlocks a brand new game mode, Wily Tower, where Mega Man has to fight the Genesis Unit, consisting of three new Robot Masters built by Wily to defeat him, all while allowing the player to choose up to 8 weapons from all three of the original games to help him along the way.
+In addition, beating all three games unlocks a brand new game mode called Wily Tower.
+The Wily Tower has Mega Man fighting the Genesis Unit, consisting of three new Robot Masters built by Wily to defeat him, all while allowing the player to choose up to 8 weapons from all three of the original games to help him along the way.

 As a Compilation Rerelease, there's no in-game story, though the manual provides a small framing device: After building himself a time machine, Dr. Wily travels back in time to Make Wrong What Once Went Right, with Mega Man himself being sent back by Dr. Light to relive his first three battles with Wily and stop his efforts to rewrite history.